juand-r/naacl-2019-notes/README.md

 ##### :boom::boom: Reinforcement Learning Based Text Style Transfer without Parallel Training Corpus

+RL-based architecture for transfer learning (eg. formality, sentiment).

+With enough parallel data, can do style transfer as machine translation (seq2seq).
+For example, modern to Shakespearean English.

+Generator: RNN encoder-decoder with Luong-style attention.

+The evaluator (adversary) scores the generated sentence for:
+- style discriminator is built on a biRNN with attention
+- meaning preservation (based on word mover's distance)
+- fluency (language model)

+These rewards are sent back to improve the generator.

+**Examples**:

+- Negative to positive sentiment:
+    - Source: "Crap fries , hard hamburger buns , burger tasted like crap !"
+    - Output: "Love you fries, burgers , always fun burger , authentic ! "

+- Informal to formal:
+    - Source: "It defenitely looks like he has feelings for u do u show how u feel u should !!"
+    - Target: "It is like he is interested in you you should show how you feel."

 ---

 ##### :boom: Learning to Describe Unknown Phrases with Local and Global Contexts

+Task: context-aware description generation.
+For example say you read "sonic boom".
+If you don't know what this is you will try to use context to figure it out.
+- Kiss album?
+- natural phenomena?

+phrase + context -> description

+Network architecture: attention for both local and global contexts

 ---